educauchy/abacus/README.md

-# ABacus - A/B library for fast hypothesis testing and experiment design
+# ABacus: fast hypothesis testing and experiment design solution

 **ABacus** is a Python library developed for A/B experimentation and testing.
-It includes versatile instruments for different experimentation tasks like prepilot, sample size determination, results calculation.
+It includes versatile instruments for different experimentation tasks like prepilot, sample size determination, results calculation, visualisations and reporting.

 ## Important features